Signature moments to characterize laws of stochastic processes: Introduction

-behaves in a precise algebraic sense analogous to a monomial of degree $m$ of an element in $\RR^d$.
-The so-called signature map

-is injective up to tree-like equivalence.\footnote{Tree-like equivalence is a very useful equivalence relation on pathspace; e.g.~it identifies paths up to a time-change.
-From an analytic point of view, tree-like equivalence is the analogous notion of Lebesgue almost sure equivalence of sets in $\RR^d$ on pathspace.} The iterated integrals above are defined through either classical Riemann-Stieltjes integrals, or as stochastic or rough path integrals if $x$ is not smooth.
-Since these iterated integrals behave like monomials, one can hope to extend classical results characterizing laws from the finite dimensional case to pathspace. \begin{Ex} If $X\sim N(0,I_d)$, the standard multivariate normal in $\RR^d$, then
+is an injection up to tree-like equivalence\footnote{ Tree-like equivalence is a very useful equivalence relation on pathspace; e.g.~it identifies paths up to a time-change.
+From an analytic point of view, tree-like equivalence is the analogous notion of Lebesgue almost sure equivalence of sets in $\RR^d$ on pathspace.
+We give a precise definition in Section~\ref{subsec:trees}.} and the tensor $\int dx^{\otimes m} \in (\RR^d)^{\otimes m}$ behaves in a precise algebraic sense analogous to a monomial $\frac{y^{\otimes m}}{m!} \in (\RR^d)^{\otimes m}$ of degree $m$ of a vector $y \in \RR^d$; here we use the shorthand notation $\int dx^{\otimes m}$ for the iterated integral

+where $\dot x(t)\coloneqq (\frac{dx^1(t)}{dt},\ldots,\frac{dx^d(t)}{dt}) \in \RR^d$.
+The iterated integrals are defined through either classical Riemann-Stieltjes integrals, or as stochastic or rough path integrals if $x$ is not smooth.
+It is then a natural question whether the expected value of these iterated integrals characterizes the law of random paths, analogous to Example~\ref{ex:vector data}. \begin{example} If $Y\sim N(0,1)$, the standard normal on $\RR$, then

-and the classical Carleman's condition implies that this sequence uniquely determines the law of $X$.
-Brownian motion in $\RR^d$ is arguably the natural, infinite-dimensional analogue to a multivariate normal; indeed a direct calculation gives the analogous formula
+where $e_1$ is the unit basis vector of $\RR$ and $\exp$ denotes the natural generalisation of the exponential map, see Appendix~\ref{sec:tensor algebra}.
+The classical Carleman's condition implies that this moment sequence uniquely determines the law of $Y$.
+A Brownian motion $X=(X_t)_{t \in [0,T]}$ in $\RR^d$ is arguably the natural infinite-dimensional analogue of the normal distribution; indeed one has the analogous formula~\citep{Fawcettthesis}

-where $X$ denotes a standard Brownian motion and the stochastic integrals are taken in the Stratonovich sense. \end{Ex} While in the finite dimensional case it is well-understood how moments describe the law of a random variable --- see Points~\ref{eq:mom},~\ref{eq:simple_Fourier},~\ref{eq:normalised_mom} above --- this question is more subtle in the infinite-dimensional case of path-valued random variables,variables, one of the difficulties being that the pathspace $C([0,1],\RR^d)$ is not locally compact. \begin{enumerate}[label=(\Roman*)] \item Inspired by~\ref{eq:mom}, Fawcett~\cite{Fawcettthesis} showed that

-characterizes the law of the stochastic process $X=(X_t)$ up to tree-like equivalence, provided this law has compact support.
-However, the assumption of compact support is usually much too strong; for example, it certainly does not apply to Brownian motion in Example~\ref{ex:BM}. \item Inspired by~\ref{eq:simple_Fourier}, a (non-commutative) extension of the Fourier transform to pathspace was developed in~\cite{ChevyrevLyons16}.
-This Fourier transform characterises laws of any stochastic process $X=(X_t)$ up to tree-like equivalence.\footnote{In general, it gives a much more complete picture than \ref{itm:fawcett}; for example, it implies that~\eqref{eq:BM_esig} characterizes the law of Brownian motion.
-This applies to many other processes under suitable growth assumptions.} However, it is quite abstract and has so far been elusive to concrete computations. \item Inspired by~\ref{eq:normalised_mom}, we show that for suitable normalizations $\lambda$, the sequence